yashsavani/Advanced-Foundations-of-ML/README.md

 If you have no experience with machine learning at all, then I would encourage you to take an intro class in machine learning to see just how cool this field is.
 One example of such a course is (https://www.coursera.org/learn/machine-learning) by Andrew Ng.
 Machine learning is one of the most exciting fields to have blossomed over the past decade, and there are still a plethora of untapped applications to many of the existing techniques.
 I urge you to explore as much as you can, and also to start reading papers and thinking of extensions to contemporary work.
 This material should be seen more as a complement than a prerequisite to your machine learning journey.
 If you find yourself struggling with some of the advanced material, or you get a gnawing sense that you are missing something fundamental while reading the literature, then maybe something from this resource can help you.

+For those of you who already have some experience with machine learning, I hope this resource can act as a good reference and review checklist.
+There are many topics and perspectives to consider any machine learning problem through.
+While you may be familiar with some of the ideas listed here, I hope this repository presents a few alternative viewpoints that you may have neglected to consider your problems through.
+Hopefully, these alternative lenses can highlight some key, deep insights into your problem that would otherwise have lied dormant.
+Furthermore, having a systematic checklist for review items can also help focus and prioritize future explorations.
+By going through the topics listed here, you can identify areas of high impact that you may not completely comfortable with.
+Focusing on these areas has the potential to maximize the utility of your explorations.

 My goal with this repository is to create a curated list of resources for those who want to do a deeper dive into some of the more advanced foundations of machine learning.
 I hope that anyone with a high school background in math and CS who goes through all the material here will successfully be able to read and carry out state-of-the-art research in both theoretical and applied machine learning feeling empowered and confident in their work.

 The rest of this document is organized into several different sub-fields, with accompanying learning resources, that I think are necessary to gain this advanced foundation in machine learning.